rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_iso.md

   ..
   image:
   ...
-  - channel:recovery/cos-img
+  - oci:example-recovery:latest
 ```

 The installer will detect the squashfs file in the iso, and will use it when installing the system.
-You can customize the recovery image as well by providing your own: see the `recovery/cos-img` package definition as a reference.
+You can customize the recovery image as well by providing your own.